Welcome to Mental Health and Chaplaincy

 Mental Health and Chaplaincy is a national initiative that aims to achieve a more collaborative system of care for the benefit of Veterans, Service members, and their families.
 Emotional, social, psychological, and spiritual needs are interconnected – the professionals and communities that attend to these needs should be coordinated and integrated for optimal care.
 Mental Health and Chaplaincy seeks to foster this care through a range of educational, research, clinical training, and community outreach activities.

 The brief video below highlights faith community and clergy outreach offerings, and we invite you to further explore the site to learn more about our other areas of programmatic engagement.

 - Is part of a collaborative suicide prevention project that is a winner of the 2017 Veterans Health Administration (VHA) Community Partnership Challenge and was selected as a Gold Status Practice in the Third VHA Shark Tank Competition.
 His collaborative practice received the most bids ever in the VHA Shark Tank competition's history.

 - Received the Undersecretary for Health’s award for Excellence in Clinical Staff Chaplaincy

-- Was named a Gold Status Fellow for his Chaplain Groups for Veterans with Moral Injury, as a winner of the “Shark Tank” competition that is part of VHA’s Diffusion of Excellence Initiative
+- Named a Gold Status Fellow in 2016 for his Chaplain Groups for Veterans with Moral Injury, as a winner of the “Shark Tank” competition that is part of VHA’s Diffusion of Excellence Initiative